tylerdave/OpenAPI-Tutorial/presentation/slides.md

 --

-## Client ↔ Provider
+## Consumer ↔ Provider

 ???
 - Like a legal contract:
-  - It's an agreement between client and API provider
+  - It's an agreement between consumer and API provider
   - It should be negotiated
 --